Rate-Distortion Theory for Mixed States: Acknowledgements

 \section{Acknowledgements}

-We thank Andreas Winter and Robert K\"{o}nig for helpful discussions.
-Z.~B.~K. was supported by the DFG cluster of excellence 2111 (Munich Center for Quantum Science and Technology).
-K.\ K. was supported by a Mike and Ophelia Lazaridis Fellowship, and K.\ K and D.\ L are supported by an NSERC discovery grant.
+We are grateful to Masato Koashi for suggesting the equivalence of the average-case and the worst-case distortions using random permutations.
+We thank Eric Chitambar for bringing up the consideration of entangled side information.
+We thank Andreas Winter and Robert K\"{o}nig for additional helpful discussions.
+Z.~B.~K. was supported by the DFG cluster of excellence 2111 (Munich Center for Quantum Science and Technology) and the Marie Sk{\l}odowska-Curie Actions (MSCA) European Postdoctoral Fellowships (Project 101068785-QUARC).
+K.\ K. was supported by a Mike and Ophelia Lazaridis Fellowship and a Funai Overseas Scholarship, and K.\ K and D.\ L are supported by an NSERC discovery grant.